 I do enjoy a nice mooch around the shops.
 But sadly I have learnt from experience that small children and ‘mooching’ do not mix.
 In fact Mooching and small children have much the same relationship as small children and white carpet.
 The two should never meet.

 So here’s my top 5 reasons why you should shop online.
-If it’s the House of Fraser sale, you don’t need any more reasons.
 If you don’t have kids, then go to the shops and enjoy some carefree mooching, but if you see a deranged looking woman with a buggy, step aside and make room for her in the lift.)

 1 Online shops don’t keep you waiting.

 You won’t have to walk a mile out of your way to the nearest lift, then wait 10 minutes for it to get to you.
 And when it does, the doors open to reveal a lift full of people with no buggy’s or toddlers, all of whom are avoiding eye contact with you and refusing to squeeze in to make room for your entourage.

 I braved a well known store otherwise known as ‘Primarni’ the other day with both my children in tow.
 I make absolutely no exaggeration when I say we spent 10 minutes going up and down in the lift trying to get to the children’s department.
 Who in their right mind ordered the floors 0 / 1 / -1 Surely the logical order to that sequence is 1 / 0 / -1.
 I was beginning to think I was going crazy, I certainly didn’t know if I was going up or down!
 Give me an online shop with a search bar facility any day.

 2 Online shops don’t require you to be a contortionist.